 VBADOS is a set of Terminate-and-Stay-Resident (TSR) utilities to be used inside MS-DOS virtual machines (and Windows 3.x), and help to provide closer integration between the guest and the host.

-There are two utilities right now:
+There are three utilities right now:

 VBMOUSE.EXE is a DOS mouse driver for VirtualBox/VMware emulated mouse, but also real PS/2 mice.
 It allows for seamless host/guest mouse integration, and scroll wheel support.